KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Recommendation: Found `axios` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
 4. Recommendation: Found `XMLHttpRequest` in file `axios_v0.16.x.js`: Replace it with built-in fetch.
 5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+6. Recommendation: Found `new Date()` in file `renderer.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-6. Typo: Found `Magic Mirror` in file `module.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `module.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `axios` in file `helper_impl.js`: Replace it with built-in fetch.
+9. Recommendation: Found `axios` in file `helper_impl.js`: Replace it with built-in fetch.
+10. Recommendation: Found `new Date()` in file `helper_impl.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-9. Recommendation: Found `axios` in file `helper_impl.spec.js`: Replace it with built-in fetch.
+11. Recommendation: Found `axios` in file `helper_impl.spec.js`: Replace it with built-in fetch.
-10. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
+12. Recommendation: Found `axios` in file `railwayRepository.js`: Replace it with built-in fetch.
-11. Recommendation: Found `axios` in file `railwayRepository.spec.js`: Replace it with built-in fetch.
+13. Recommendation: Found `axios` in file `railwayRepository.spec.js`: Replace it with built-in fetch.
-12. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
+14. Recommendation: Found `axios` in file `yarn.lock`: Replace it with built-in fetch.
-13. Recommendation: Replace eslintrc by new flat config.
+15. Recommendation: Replace eslintrc by new flat config.
-14. The branch name is 'master'.
+16. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-IdF-Transport by FalseIlyu](https://github.com/FalseIlyu/MMM-IdF-Transport)